AetherWorks/SecretSanta/README.md

 ### Bash

 The Bash implementation uses a list of email addresses, representing the Secret Santa participants.
-To generalise the approach, imagine asking all participants to stand in a (randomly ordered) circle and buy a present to the person on their left.
+To generalise the approach, imagine asking all participants to stand in a (randomly ordered) circle and buy a present for the person on their left.

 To do this in bash there are essentially there are 5 steps: